About Red Lake County

 - Divorce records (Dissolution of Marriage decrees) are maintained by the District Court and must be requested through the Court Administrator's office.

 Birth certificates are available to the registrant (if of legal age), parents listed on the certificate, legal representatives, and others who demonstrate a direct and tangible interest.
-Marriage licenses are issued by the Red Lake County Clerk's Office, and couples must apply in person with valid identification.
-For individuals unable to visit Red Lake County in person, the Minnesota Department of Health Vital Records Office provides statewide access to birth and death certificates for events occurring anywhere in Minnesota.
+Marriage licenses are issued by Red Lake County Clerk's Office, and couples must apply in person with valid identification.
+For people unable to visit Red Lake County in person, the Minnesota Department of Health Vital Records Office provides statewide access to birth and death certificates for events occurring anywhere in Minnesota.

-The state office is located at 590 Park Street, St. Paul, MN 55155, phone (651) 201-5970, and offers online ordering through VitalChek at www.health.state.mn.us/divs/chs/osr.
+The state office is located at 590 Park Street, St. Paul, MN 55155, and offers online ordering through VitalChek at www.health.state.mn.us/divs/chs/osr.

 Business & Licensing

-- However, most formal business entity formations—including corporations, limited liability companies (LLCs), limited partnerships, and nonprofit organizations—must be registered with the Minnesota Secretary of State.
+- However, most formal business entity formations, including corporations, limited liability companies (LLCs), limited partnerships, and nonprofit organizations, must be registered with the Minnesota Secretary of State.

 Frequently Asked Questions